What is a CRA?

 - Most of the connecting roads included in the plan will be reconstructed to also provide additional roadway lanes as well as the other listed improvements.

 - Beach access improvements, such as beach parking, showers and restrooms, are included in the plan.

 - Construction of Churchwell Road, Churchwell Road Beach Parking Lot, Richard Jackson Blvd, Front Beach Road Segment 1, S. Thomas Drive, and Powell Adams Road Segment 1 projects are complete.
+Front Beach Road Segment 2 is under construction and will take 2 years for completion.
 Many other projects are in the design, permitting and right-of-way acquisition phases and will begin construction as soon as funds become available.